nodeontrain/nodeontrain.xyz/tuts/user_validations.md

   16 passing (365ms)
 {% endhighlight %}

-There’s just one small problem, which is that the uniqueness validation does not guarantee uniqueness at the database level.
-Here’s a scenario that explains why:
+There's just one small problem, which is that the uniqueness validation does not guarantee uniqueness at the database level.
+Here's a scenario that explains why:

 	1. Alice signs up for the sample app, with address alice@wonderland.com.
 	2. Alice accidentally clicks on “Submit” twice, sending two requests in quick succession.
-	3. The following sequence occurs: request 1 creates a user in memory that passes validation, request 2 does the same, request 1’s user gets saved, request 2’s user gets saved.
+	3. The following sequence occurs: request 1 creates a user in memory that passes validation, request 2 does the same, request 1's user gets saved, request 2's user gets saved.
 	4. Result: two user records with the exact same email address, despite the uniqueness validation

 Luckily, the solution is straightforward to implement: we just need to enforce uniqueness at the database level as well as at the model level.
 Our method is to create a database index on the email column, and then require that the index be unique.